OpenZeppelin/openzeppelin-confidential-contracts/.changeset/fifty-parrots-invite.md

 'openzeppelin-confidential-contracts': minor
 ---

-`ACLAllowance`: Minimal contract that adds a function to give ACL allowance to callers for a given ciphertext handle.
+`HandleAccessManager`: Minimal contract that adds a function to give allowance to callers for a given ciphertext handle.